What is UX design?

 • UX writer: Someone who specialises in writing microcopy — the content that’s placed throughout a digital product to help the user navigate and provide them with useful information at various touchpoints.
 You can learn more about UX writing here.

 Just as UX itself is extremely broad and multidisciplinary, a career in the field also has plenty of potential for a varied, all-round UX role or a more specialist pathway focusing on just one aspect of the user experience.
+Plus, salary can vary a lot depending on the employer you work for, the industry you work in, the amount of experience you have, and the location where you work.
+See our salary guide for UX designers for more information.

 Learn more about UX